In this video, we break down 10 things about peanut allergies that you need to know.

 RELATED: 20 Ways to Stop Allergies

-With food allergies, your immune system overreacts to something harmless.
-You respond to normal foods as if they are dangerous foreign invaders.
+5. With food allergies, your immune system overreacts to something harmless.
+The body responds to normal foods and food proteins as if they are dangerous foreign invaders.

 7. When an allergic person comes into contact with peanut proteins their immune system releases histamine and other compounds that can cause breathing trouble, throat swelling, itchy lips, nausea, and vomiting.